ewan-lister/EE-399/Homework/HW3/README.md

 ## Theoretical Background

-In this section we will present mathematical theory covering the topics of correlation, eigenpairs, and singular value decomposition.
-Knowing the basic principles of these techniques will help us to investigate the facial image data.
+In this section we will present mathematical theory covering the topics of classifiers, such as the SVM, LDA, and DTC methods.

 ### Support Vector Machines (SVM)